-FLAWS was established in Muscat, Oman and is an urban wear company where each product designed explores the connotations behind society's views of "character flaws".
+FLAWS was established in Muscat, Oman and is a streetwear company where each product designed explores the connotations behind society's views of "character flaws".

 The products challenge these views and promote the idea that our "flaws" are not something to be overcome, but to be embraced as facets of our individuality.